Strategic Archaeological Research Frameworks

 About the Project

-The Strategic Archaeological Research Frameworks Project is an initiative funded by the Department of Housing, Local Government and Heritage, and supported by the Heritage Council and the Department for Communities.
-The over-arching goal of the project is the development of an all-island strategic archaeological research framework in Ireland as a means of better realising the value and impact of individual research projects by connecting them to a wider network of research, practitioners and outlets.
+The Frameworks for Archaeological Research (FAR) project is an initiative funded by the Department of Housing, Local Government and Heritage, and supported by the Heritage Council and the Department for Communities.
+The overarching goal of the project is to create an island-wide archaeological research frameworks strategy as a means of better realising the value and increasing the impact of individual archaeological and associated projects by connecting them to a wider network of research, practitioners and outlets.

 It aims:

-• to identify gaps in the existing archaeological knowledge base.
+- to support the identification of gaps in the existing archaeological knowledge base.

-• to articulate future research questions and associated infrastructural dependencies.
+- to support the articulation of future research questions and associated infrastructural dependencies.

 The development of this kind of framework was one of the recommendations of the Royal Irish Academy’s 2017 strategy, Archaeology 2025: Strategic Pathways for Archaeology in Ireland.
 The continuing and wider appetite for an all-island strategic research framework was confirmed by the results of a 2022 Discovery Programme pulse survey (the results of that survey are available to view here).

-As we develop the project, we are now inviting more in-depth feedback from members of the archaeological profession in order to better understand the range and extent of the challenges and opportunities faced within the sector in relation to research activities.
-You can take part in the survey until 30 November 2023 here.
+In November 2023, we invited members of the archaeological profession to give us more in-depth feedback, by taking part in an online survey, in order to better understand the range and extent of the challenges and opportunities faced within the sector in relation to research activities.